simwms163/simwms163-Personl-Blog-Website/README.md

 ## Summary

-Learned the how to create a blog.
+Learned how to create a blog.
 The personal blog allows me to use the HTML and CSS.
 Went up a level with CSS with learning Flexbox and Grid.

 ## Resources